ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Are there safety concerns with long-term NMN or NR use?

-Current clinical trial data — which extends to 12 months in some NR studies and 12 weeks in most NMN studies — shows no significant adverse effects on standard clinical laboratory markers at doses up to 2,000 mg/day for NR and 1,000 mg/day for NMN.
+Current clinical trial data — typically spanning several weeks to a few months — shows no significant adverse effects on standard clinical laboratory markers at the doses studied (up to roughly 2,000 mg/day for NR and 1,000 mg/day for NMN in the trials reported to date).
 The theoretical concern about NAD+ supporting cancer cell metabolism has not been confirmed in human supplementation studies, but individuals with active cancer or cancer history should discuss this with their oncologist.
-Long-term safety data beyond 12 months is limited given the relative novelty of systematic human research in this area.
+Long-term safety data is limited given the relative novelty of systematic human research in this area.
 FormulaForge recommends periodic check-ins with your healthcare provider if using NAD+ precursors long-term.

 How can I test my NAD+ levels?

 Intracellular NAD+ testing is available through specialized labs.
 Jinfiniti Precision Medicine offers a fingerstick blood test that measures NAD+ concentration in red blood cells, which serves as a proxy for cellular NAD+ status.
 Elysium Health offers NAD+ measurement as part of broader biological age panels.
-These tests are not standard clinical lab offerings — they are offered by specialty labs and typically cost $100-$250 per test.
-Baseline testing before starting supplementation and a follow-up test at 8-12 weeks allows direct measurement of whether supplementation is producing NAD+ elevation for an individual.
+These tests are not standard clinical lab offerings — they are offered by specialty labs and are typically purchased out of pocket.
+Baseline testing before starting supplementation and a follow-up test after several weeks allows direct measurement of whether supplementation is producing NAD+ elevation for an individual.

 Is NMN or NR more cost-effective?

-NR is generally less expensive than NMN on a per-milligram basis, often by a factor of 2-4x.
-Given that the 2026 head-to-head trial found NR produced larger blood NAD+ increases at equivalent dose levels, NR currently offers better cost-effectiveness for blood NAD+ elevation per dollar spent.
-NMN's regulatory clarity (confirmed as a dietary supplement by FDA in September 2025) has expanded its supply chain, which has moderated pricing.
+NR is often less expensive than NMN on a per-milligram basis, though pricing varies by brand and supply.
+Both precursors have been shown to raise blood NAD+ in human trials, so cost-per-dose is one practical factor among several when choosing between them.
+Evolving regulatory clarity around NMN as a dietary supplement has affected its supply over time.
 Niacinamide (plain nicotinamide/B3) is dramatically cheaper than either NMN or NR but inhibits SIRT1 at high doses and lacks the clinical trial depth of the newer precursors, making direct cost comparison misleading.

 Related Content